 The principles enumerated in the Code build on core values of accountability, altruism, compassion, excellence, integrity, professional duty, and social responsibility.
 These values are described in the APTA document Professionalism in Physical Therapy: Core Values (available at “Core Documents”).

 Both the principles of the Code and the standards of the Standards of Ethical Conduct reflect the uniqueness of the field of physical therapy.
 Both documents establish for practitioners, employers, employees, and, most importantly, the public the responsibility that PTs and PTAs assume for their own and their colleagues’ ethical behavior.
-Both documents also reflect the challenges and ...
+Both documents also reflect the ...